-The quick answer is "to measure your activity."
-It is the most logical answer to that question, but the truth is that its possibilities go much further.
+The quick answer is "to measure your activity".
+It is the most logical answer to that question, but the truth is that its possibilities go far beyond that.

 Measuring your activity is not what they are designed for, that is the consequence.
 The idea is that wearing this sports bracelet will encourage you to be more active, and the bracelet will simply accompany you to record that activity and know if you have moved more or less today than the day before.

-No doubt about it, an activity bracelet will help you burn more calories just by having a daily goal to meet and take responsibility for.
-And if you can make it a "social game" on top of that, so much the better.
+You can be sure that an activity bracelet will help you burn more calories by the simple fact of having a daily goal to meet and be accountable for.
+And if you can make it a "social game" on top of that, all the better.

 On top of this, almost all models now have intelligent smartband functions, which greatly expands their possibilities of use.

 When it comes to choosing a smartband or smart bracelet, there are several questions you should answer to make sure you get your choice right.
 Are you ready for this little test?